-In 2020 and 2019, RBC's BOD approved to appropriate reserves for trust reserves amounting to nil.
+In 2020 and 2019, RBC's BOD approved to appropriate reserves for trust reserves amounting to \$\mathbb{P}0.08\$ million and nil, respectively.

-In 2019, RBC's BOD approved to appropriate reserves for expected credit losses amounting to \$\text{P}498.7\$, in compliance with the requirements of the BSP Circular No. 1011.
+In 2020 and 2019, RBC's BOD approved to appropriate reserves for expected credit losses amounting to nil and ₱444.5 million, respectively, in compliance with the requirements of the BSP Circular No. 1011.
 Under this BSP Circular, the Bank shall treat Stage 1 provisions for loan accounts as General Provisions (GP) while Stage 2 and 3 provisions shall be treated as Specific Provisions (SP).
-The Bank shall set up GLLP equivalent to 1% of all outstanding on-balance sheet loan accounts, except for accounts considered as credit risk-free under existing regulations.
+The Bank shall set up GLLP equivalent to 1% of all outstanding Stage 1 on-balance sheet loan accounts, except for accounts considered as credit risk-free under existing regulations.
 In cases when the computed allowance for credit losses on Stage 1 accounts is less than the 1% required GP, the deficiency shall be recognized by appropriating the 'Surplus' account.
 GP recognized in profit or loss as allowance for credit losses for Stage 1 accounts and the amount appropriated in surplus shall be considered as Tier 2 capital subject to the limit provided under the CAR framework.